awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/time-delta-use-cases.md

 Your timecode\-based \(SCC or STL\) captions might be aligned with the timecodes that are embedded in your video, but you might need to use the input **Timecode source** setting to align your audio\.
 This creates a difference between the video and captions, which you need to adjust for\.
 You don't need to make this adjustment with timestamp\-based captions formats, such as SRT, SMI, and TTML\.

-For more information about aligning captions when you use input **Timecode source**, see [About Input Timecode Source and Captions Alignment](timecode-input.md#about-input-timecode-source-and-captions-alignment)\.
+For more information about aligning captions when you use input **Timecode source**, see [Input Timecode Source and Captions Alignment](about-input-timecode-source-and-captions-alignment.md)\.

-**Example problem:** For example, your video file might have embedded timecodes that start at 00:05:00:00 and the first instance of dialogue that requires captions might be one minute into the video, at timecode 00:06:00:00\.
+**Example problem:** Your video file might have embedded timecodes that start at 00:05:00:00 and the first instance of dialogue that requires captions might be one minute into the video, at timecode 00:06:00:00\.
 Your captions file is written to sync correctly, with the first caption starting at 00:06:00:00\.
 But you need to change your embedded captions in your input to sync correctly with your audio file\.
 So you set the input **Timecode source** to **Start at Zero**\.
 If you don't use **Time delta**, MediaConvert would put the first caption in your output at six minutes into the video\.

 **Solution:** Subtract five minutes from the captions\.
 Enter **\-300** for **Time delta**\.